• Little Wife in the Woods: Simple Recipes, Natural Wellness, and Mom Life

 I also taped down some parchment paper for her to play with the dough on.
 I would not have minded her just using the table surface but there is a crack and I didn’t feel like scrubbing cookie dough out of it for a week!
 Make sure you have a stress-free (for you!), safe environment for them to enjoy making their cookies on.

-If you have bigger kids it might be fun to get more festive with things.
-Icing, candy, sprinkles to decorate.
+If you have bigger kids it might be fun to get more festive with things like icing, candy, sprinkles to decorate your sugar cookies.
 They can even help clean up when they’re done!

 For babies and the one year old they will LOVE squishing the dough around in their hands!
 Or just eating it all like my youngest did.
 Either way, this is a completely enjoyable recipe for the whole family!